eEcoLiDAR/myPhD_escience_analysis/README.md

 This repository aims to collect the codes and analysis which was done on a preliminary basis for my PhD within the [e-EcoLiDAR project](https://www.esciencecenter.nl/project/eecolidar).

-# The components (directories) of the analysis scripts are the following:
+The components (directories) are the following:

 - **test_laserchicken**: